testinggospels/camouflage/docs/mocking-websockets.md

 The JSON can have one or more of these three keys: `broadcast`, `emit` or `self`

-- boardcast: Camouflage will broadcast these messages, i.e. The value {{now}} evaluates to in above example, will be sent to all the connected clients, including the client emitting the message.
+- broadcast: Camouflage will broadcast these messages, i.e. The value which {{now}} evaluates to, in the above example, will be sent to all the connected clients, including the client emitting the message.
 - emit: Camouflage will emit these messages, i.e. The value {{randomValue type='UUID'}} evaluates to in above example, will be sent to all the connected clients, except the client emitting the message.
 - self: Camouflage will only send these messages to the client who made the request, i.e. The value {{randomValue}} evaluates to in above example, will be sent only to the client who made the request.
 - Finally, you can also add a delay as shown in the example above.